kangyu-california/PersistentWindows/README.md

 this tool and not have to worry about re-arranging when all is back to normal.

 ## Key Features
-- Keeps track of changes in window positions, and automatically restores the window layout to the last matching monitor setup.
-It also restores the taskbar positioning.
+- Keeps track of window position change, and automatically restores the desktop layout, including the taskbar position, to the last matching monitor setup.
 - Supports remote desktop sessions with multiple display configurations.
-- Capture windows to disk: saves desktop layout captures (>= 32) to the hard drive in liteDB format, so that closed windows can be restored after a reboot.
+- Capture windows to disk: saves desktop layout captures to the hard drive in liteDB format, so that closed windows can be restored after a reboot.
 - Capture snapshot: saves desktop layout snapshots in memory (max 36 for each display configuration).
 The window z-order is preserved in the snapshot.
 This feature can be used as an alternative to virtual desktops on Windows 10.
 - Auto Restore can be paused/resumed as desired.
 - Supports automatic upgrades.